-This course consists of on-line theory, on-campus lab on Friday, and Sunday clinical experience at a long-term care facility.
+This course consists of theory that is completed independently online, 13 lab days held at the Crutchfield Education Center (Locust, NC) from 9am to 4pm on Fridays, and 6 Sunday clinicals at a long-term care facility in Albemarle.
 In this course, students learn how to provide personal care and basic nursing skills such as checking vital signs, bed-making, bathing, dressing, feeding, ambulating, and transferring, which will prepare them to provide safe and competent care to the elderly in a variety of settings.
-Upon completion of the course, students will receive a Certificate of Completion and be eligible to register for the NNAAP NA I state exam.
-The cost of the exam is $101.
-See www.pearsonvue.com for further information about the exam.
-Upon passing the exam, candidates will be eligible to be listed on the NC NA I registry.
+Upon completion of the course, students will receive a Certificate of Completion and be eligible to register for the NNAAP Nurse Aide I state exam.
+The cost of the exam is $140.
+See www.credentia.com for further information about the exam.
+Upon passing the exam, candidates will be eligible to be listed on the NC Nurse Aide I Registry.

-The cost of registration is $205.50.
-It is due in full at the time of registration.
+Registration fee is $206.50.
+This is due in full at the time of registration.

 For registration assistance, please contact the Eagle's OneStop at 704-991-0123.